 What happens after an application is lodged?

-We send a confirmation letter to the applicant explaining what will happen next.
+We will send a letter to the applicant to confirm that we have received the application and explain what will happen next.

-We will also notify other parties to the review that we have received the application.
-As well as the applicant, the parties are:
+We also notify other parties to the review that we have received the application.
+As well as you, the parties are:

-You can look at the Child Support Review Directions for more information about what happens after any application is lodged.
+You can look at the Review of Taxation and Commercial Decisions Practice Direction for more information about what happens after you lodge the application.
 You can also watch our video guide.

 What if we cannot review the decision?

-We will write to the applicant and give you a chance to tell us why you think we can review the decision.
+We will write to the applicant and give you an opportunity to tell us why you think we can review the decision.
 If you do not respond or cannot show us that we can review the decision, we might dismiss the application.
+Sometimes a hearing is held to decide if we can review the decision.

 Documents relevant to the review

-The Agency will send us the decision and all relevant review documents within 28 days after being told the application has been received.
-These are called ‘T documents’.
+The decision-maker will send us the decision and all relevant review documents within 28 days after being told the application has been received.
+These are called 'T documents'.

 Confidential T Documents

-The Agency can ask the AAT for a direction that certain content within the T documents is not to be disclosed to you or another party.
-We will consider such an application and tell you our decision.
+The decision-maker can ask the AAT for a direction that certain content within the T documents is not to be disclosed to you or another party.
+You can also ask the AAT for a direction if there is information you do not want another party to see.
+We will consider any application and tell you our decision.

 Giving us new information